ExpressLRS/Docs/docs/quick-start/transmitters/betfpvlr3pro.md

 - Device: `BETAFPV LiteRadio 3 Pro`

+Before starting, make sure that the Serial Ports, USB-VCP setting is set to `CLI` mode on your Radio.
+This setting can be found in the `System Menu` -> `Hardware` Page.

 With your handset turned on, connect a USB data cable to the USB port of the Radio.
 Select `USB Serial(VCP)` in the options window that pops up.

 <figure markdown>